 how do you make your accompanying accessories like plates/cups etc?

-- simple answer, i don't. i purchase almost all my plates, cutlery, drinkware etc off various ebay stores, or online dollhouse shops. in fact, most of my earlier plates etc were from swaps as i had no idea where to get them either XD the few attempts i have blogged about were just to figure out if it was worth my while to make my own plates etc...my opinion is: NO. :(
+- purchased almost all my earlier plates, cutlery, drinkware etc off various ebay stores, or online dollhouse shops. in fact, most of my earlier plates etc were from swaps as i had no idea where to get them either XD more recently I have started making my own using the "vacuumform" method.
+I have blogged about it before:

 how do you make the cupcake liners/printed packages/ will you be making more tutorials? etc etc...

 - there are a few things i'd like to keep to myself as i have plans to come up with a book (one can dream!) and would like to reserve that information, or my book would be utterly uninteresting.
-I'm sure for those with more initiative, you'll figure it out eventually. ;) it's not rocket science!
+I'm sure for those with more initiative, you'll figure it out eventually ;)

 do you make your own air dry clay?